 Learn more about London's Heritage Conservation Districts

 The Ontario Heritage Act enables municipalities within Ontario to protect properties of cultural heritage value or interest.
-The Register - Inventory of Heritage Resources (PDF) is a publicly accessible register of properties that are of cultural heritage value or interest.
+The Register of Cultural Heritage Resources details properties that are of cultural heritage value or interest.
 The Register includes properties that are listed (Section 27 of the Ontario Heritage Act), individually designated (under Part IV of the Ontario Heritage Act) and designated as part of a Heritage Conservation District (under Part V of the Ontario Heritage Act).

 Use CityMap to interactively explore the inventory of heritage buildings and structures in London.